getPoseidon/Poseidon/README.md

 	npm install

 ##Build
-the build system is based on `gulp.js`
+The build system is based on [gulp.js](http://gulpjs.com).

 ##Test
+the following commnad will run tests within the `test` folder using `mocha`.

 	gulp test
-the following commnad will run tests within the `test` folder using `mocha`.

-A coverage report will be availabe, thanks to `istanbul` int the folder `coverage/`
+A coverage report will be availabe, thanks to [istanbul](http://gotwarlost.github.io/istanbul/) in the folder `coverage/`

 ##Coding standards
 * indent with tabs
 * indent size is 2
 * install [editorconfig](http://editorconfig.org/) for your IDE in order to be consistent.
 The default `.editorconfig` file is already in the root folder
-* double quotes instead of single one
+* double quotes instead of single ones

 ##TODO
-More documentation has to be written comments using jsdoc
+* Core documentation has to be written
+* Source comments use jsdoc

 ##Next steps
-start developing the logger module, but tests before
+* start developing the logger module, but tests before